Armenia: Religion

+The predominant religion of Armenia is Christianity.
+Its roots in the country go back to the 1st century AD, when it arrived by way of the apostles Thaddaeus and Bartholomew.
 Armenia was the first nation to adopt Christianity as a state religion, an event traditionally dated to AD 301.

-The predominant religion in Armenia is Christianity.
-Its roots go back to the 1st century AD, when it was founded by two of Jesus' twelve apostles – Thaddaeus and Bartholomew – who preached Christianity in Armenia between AD 40–60.

 Over 93% of Christians in Armenia belong to the Armenian Apostolic Church, which is in communion only with the churches comprising Oriental Orthodoxy—of which it is itself a member.

-Catholics also exist in Armenia, both Latin rite and Armenian rite.
-The latter group, the Armenian Catholic Church, is headquartered in Bzoummar, Lebanon.
+The Catholic Church maintains jurisdictions of both the Latin Church and Armenian Catholic Church in Armenia.
 Of note are the Mechitarists (also spelled "Mekhitarists" Մխիթարեան), a congregation of Benedictine monks in the Armenian Catholic Church, founded in 1712 by Mekhitar of Sebaste.
 They are best known for their series of scholarly publications of ancient Armenian versions of otherwise lost ancient Greek texts.

-The Armenian Evangelical Church has several thousand members throughout the country.

-Other Christian denominations in Armenia are the Pentecostal branches of Protestant community such as the Word of Life, the Armenian Brotherhood Church, the Baptists (which are known as one of the oldest existing denominations in Armenia, and were permitted by the authorities of the Soviet Union), and Presbyterians.
+Other Christian denominations include the Armenian Evangelical Church and the Pentecostal branches of the Protestant community.
+These include the Word of Life, the Armenian Brotherhood Church, the Baptists (which are known as one of the oldest existing denominations in Armenia, and were permitted by the authorities of the Soviet Union), and Presbyterians.

 Armenia is also home to a Russian community of Molokans which practice a form of Spiritual Christianity originated from the Russian Orthodox Church.

 The Yazidis, who live in the western part of the country, practice Yazidism.
 The world's largest Yazidi temple, Quba Mêrê Dîwanê, was completed in 2019 in the village of Aknalich.
-There are also Kurds who practice Sunni Islam.

-There is a Jewish community in Armenia diminished to 750 persons since independence with most emigrants leaving for Israel.
-There are currently two synagogues in Armenia – in the capital, Yerevan, and in the city of Sevan located near Lake Sevan.
+There is a Jewish community in Armenia of approximately 750 people since independence with most emigrants leaving for Israel.
+There are currently two synagogues in Armenia – one in the capital, Yerevan, and the other in the city of Sevan located near Lake Sevan.

 Health care

 Healthcare in Armenia has undergone significant changes since independence in 1991.
 Initially, the Soviet healthcare system was highly centralized and provided free medical assistance to all citizens.
 After independence, the healthcare system underwent reform and primary care services have been free of charge since 2006.
-Despite improvements in accessibility and the implementation of an Open Enrollment program, out-of-pocket health expenditures remain high and corruption among healthcare professionals remains a concern.
+Despite improvements in accessibility and the implementation of an Open Enrollment programme, out-of-pocket health expenditures remain high and corruption among healthcare professionals remains a concern.
 In 2019, healthcare became free for all citizens under the age of 18 and the number of people receiving free or subsidized care under the Basic Benefits Package was increased.

 After a significant decline in earlier decades, crude birth rates in Armenia slightly increased from 13.0 (per 1000 people) in the year 1998 to 14.2 in 2015; this timeframe also showed a similar trajectory in the crude death rate, which grew from 8.6 to 9.3.
 Life expectancy at birth at 74.8 years was the 4th-highest among the Post-Soviet states in 2014.